Header Photo: Wikimedia. Creative Commons. Credit: Simon Law

 Which airlines fly to Iceland?
 Where can you find cheap flights to Iceland?
 Are you looking for flights to Reykjavík?
 Do you need a visa to come to Iceland?
 Read on to find out all you need to know about flying to Iceland in 2019.

 Finding cheap and direct flights to and from Iceland has never been easier, with more airlines offering more routes for more competitive prices.
-(Alright, it was a little easier when WOW Air still flew, but it's still pretty damn easy.)

 In 1996, only 200,000 foreign visitors arrived on Iceland’s volcanic shores.
 Fourteen years later, that number had but doubled to a measly 400,000.
 And yet it was in that year, 2010, following the violent eruption of Eyjafjallajökull volcano, that the tide of Iceland’s tourism industry changed dramatically.